Catalina Island Camps staff live with campers and guide them through the daily camp program.

 Physically fit to be able to,

-hike for long periods of time across varied, uneven terrain.
+hike for extended periods of time across varied, uneven terrain

 swim 50 meters in the ocean without assistance

 move multiple pieces of luggage approximately up to 50lb

 Catalina Island Camps